How to Grow Tomato Plants from Cuttings (and Double the Plants in Your Garden)

 Tomato plants love heat and hot weather.
 You'll find my recommendations for more warm-weather vegetables to grow in your summer raised bed garden here.

-Plants that grow in your garden year after year from seeds you've saved adapt to your soil and your micro-climate after a few seasons.
-You'll have a bountiful harvest every year.
+When the gardening season draws to a close, save your tomato seeds so you can plant them next year.
+Plants that grow in your garden year after year from seeds you've saved will adapt to your soil and your micro-climate after a few seasons.

 Related Posts: